What Are Business Contracts?

 What Goes In a Basic Business Contract?

-Remember, the goals of ALL business contracts are to clearly outline what each party is agreeing to, anticipate areas of confusion or points a potential conflict, and provide for recourse (remedies) in case the agreements are not follow through with.
+Remember, the goals of ALL business contracts are to clearly outline what each party is agreeing to, anticipate areas of confusion or points of a potential conflict, and provide for recourse (remedies) in case the agreements are not followed through with.
 The more you have to say, the more carefully you’ll have to consider the task of putting together your contract.
 For complex agreements, you probably need an attorney.
 If a transaction is big enough, or complicated enough, to make you a little nervous, you should probably see a lawyer.
 Otherwise, let’s move on.

 Generally, contract clauses are organized in a series of numbered paragraphs for easy reference to specific terms.
 Most contracts have: